 The project achieved a reduction of 216,800t of CO2 emission over its lifetime, improved air quality and demonstrated the cost and life cycle benefits of wood-chip and wood-pellet fuelled boilers utilising local waste wood.
 It also provided local employment capacity building and business opportunities.

-Southland is regarded as an ideal place to set up a hub because it has forestry and wood processing facilities which generate 300,000 tonnes a year of potential wood fuel.
+Southland was regarded as an ideal place to set up a hub because it has forestry and wood processing facilities which generate 300,000 tonnes a year of wood fuel.
 There is demand for heat from commercial premises such as schools, offices, rest homes, hospitals, and industrial processes such as meat works, other factories and dairy processing.

-The Wood Energy South is primarily focused on overcoming market barriers to establish a regional cluster of wood energy end-use in commercial and industrial applications.
-Despite a proven economic case and technological maturity, renewable energy for heat faces several barriers including long technology ‘lock-in’ due to long asset life, perceived security-of-supply risks and a lack of price disclosure.
+The Wood Energy South primarily focused on overcoming market barriers to establish a regional cluster of wood energy end-use in commercial and industrial applications.
+Despite a proven economic case and technological maturity, renewable energy for heat faced several barriers including long technology ‘lock-in’ due to long asset life, perceived security-of-supply risks and a lack of price disclosure.

 Renewable heat also has a higher initial capital cost than its competitors, despite lower operating costs compared to LPG, diesel, electricity and in some cases, coal.

 The project worked closely with key industry stakeholders such as Bioenergy Association of New Zealand BANZ and build on the successful work that BANZ has completed.